 How will Collegedunia's NCERT Exemplar Book PDF Help You with The d- and f-Block Elements?

-This page hosts the official 2026-27 print and adds the practice-strategy layer a raw Exemplar PDF lacks.
+This page hosts the official 2026-27 print and adds a practice-strategy layer.

-- 2026-27 NCERT Alignment: Every problem in the 58-question set is mapped to a sub-topic that still belongs to the current Class 12 Chemistry syllabus.
+- 2026-27 NCERT Alignment: Every problem is mapped to a sub-topic still in the current syllabus.

-- Question-Type Inventory: A clear count of MCQ-I, MCQ-II, SA, Matching, Assertion-Reason, and LA problems lets you pace each sitting against the load.
+- Question-Type Inventory: A clear count of all six types helps you pace each sitting.

-- Self-Test Format: The book prints only the problems, so you attempt cold, flag weak ones, and revisit them in the final revision week.
+- Self-Test Format: The book prints only the problems, so you attempt cold and flag weak ones.

-- JEE and NEET Crossover: Recent JEE Main and NEET sittings reuse Exemplar d-block setups almost verbatim, lifting your entrance score for the chapter.
+- JEE and NEET Crossover: Recent sittings reuse Exemplar d-block setups almost verbatim.

 The d- and f-Block Elements Top Reactions and Formulae to Memorise Before Attempting the Exemplar

-Most Exemplar d-block problems hinge on a small set of recurring half-reactions and one magnetic-moment formula.
-Lock these into memory before opening the PDF; you will save 30 to 40% of attempt time.
+Most d-block problems hinge on a few half-reactions and one magnetic-moment formula.
+Memorise these before opening the PDF.

 | Concept | Expression |